mattermost/mattermost-handbook/operations/operations/company-cadence.md

 - In the past, participants and managers of listening tours have found the meetings productive for uncovering blindspots at the company and within departments.

-If you're not able to make a particular listening meeting, please ping Amy Nicol to add you to a different slot.
+If you're not able to make a particular listening meeting, please ping @amy.nicol to add you to a different slot.